anrosent/LT-code/README.md

 anrosent

 Completed for Brown University course cs168: Computer Networks.
 This is an implementation of a Luby Transform code in Python, consisting of two executables, one for each encoding and decoding files.
-The sampling code is pulled into a library shared between the two executables.
+These are thin wrappers around a core stream/file API.

 ## Encoding